CompDrwyLogo

 Six Pillars of Energy Medicine: Clinical Strengths of a Complementary Paradigm

-by David Feinstein, Ph.D., and Donna Eden
+by David Feinstein, PhD, and Donna Eden

 • In their abstract, Feinstein and Eden state, "six properties of energy medicine give it strengths that could augment conventional health care models."